axem-solutions/dem/docs/basics.md

 ## What is a Development Environment?
-A set of software tools used for a specific development project is called a **Development Environment**.
+A set of software tools used for a specific development project is called a **Development Environment**, or DevEnv for short.
 These tools can include the build system, debugger, test framework, and more.

 ## A Container Image
 A container image is a set of **software components alongside its dependencies**,